aleshaleksey/fansys23/conditions-types.md

   - It has disadvantage on melee attacks.
   - It has disadvantage at [STR] and [DEX] saves.
   - It has advantage at skills used in hiding, but may suffer penalties to perception.
+  -  Flying entities that are knocked prone, drops a distance equal to its speed and can only move at half speed on its next turn.
+If this drop causes it to hit the ground, it suffers all of the consequences of falling (see "[Falling](movement-exploration.md#Falling)" section).
 - "**Catatonic**": A catatonic character loses the will to act and cannot take actions.
   - It cannot make attacks, use physical abilities or cast spells.
   - It cannot use skills other than those that are involved in perceiving the world.